-- (b) In the event of the receipt of unfavorable information with respect to an applicant, SAHA must consider the time, nature, and extent of the applicant's conduct (including the seriousness of the offense). - (c) As discussed in Section 3.3.F, SAHA may also need to consider whether the cause of the unfavorable information may be that the applicant is the victim of domestic violence, dating violence, sexual assault, or stalking. - (i) SAHA will deny admission to an applicant family if SAHA determines that the family: - (A) Has one (1) or more evictions for non-payment of rent within the past three (3) years; - (1) SAHA will consider extenuating circumstances such as whether the applicant's rent was subsidized or not at the time of such evictions. - (B) Has a pattern of unsuitable past performance in meeting financial obligations, including rent within the past three (3) years; - (C) Owes rent or other amounts to this or any other PHA or owner in connection with any assisted housing programs; - (D) Has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program; - (E) Misrepresented or does not provide complete information related to eligibility, including income, award of preferences for admission, expenses, family composition or rent; - (F) Has a pattern of disturbance of neighbors, destruction of property, or living or housekeeping habits at prior residences which may adversely affect the health, safety, or welfare of other tenants; or - (G) Has engaged in or threatened violent or abusive behavior toward PHA or property management personnel. - (1) Abusive or violent behavior towards PHA personnel includes verbal as well as physical abuse or violence.
-Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior. - (2) Threatening refers to oral or written threats or physical gestures that communicate intent to abuse or commit violence.

-- (ii) SAHA will consider the existence of mitigating factors such as loss of employment or other financial difficulties, before denying admission to an applicant based on the failure to meet prior financial obligations. - (iii) In making its decision to deny assistance, SAHA will consider the factors discussed in Section 3.3.F.
+- (b) In the event of the receipt of unfavorable information with respect to an applicant, SAHA must consider the time, nature, and extent of the applicant's conduct (including the seriousness of the offense). - (c) As discussed in Section 3.3.F, SAHA may also need to consider whether the cause of the unfavorable information may be that the applicant is the victim of domestic violence, dating violence, sexual assault, or stalking. - (d) SAHA will deny admission to an applicant family if SAHA determines that the family: - (i) Owes rent or other amounts to this or any other PHA or owner in connection with any assisted housing programs; - (ii) Owes rent or other amounts to SAHA in connection with Section 8 or other public housing assistance under the 1937 Act, unless the family enters into a repayment agreement upon admission. - (iii) Has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program; - (iv) Misrepresented or does not provide complete information related to eligibility, including income, award of preferences for admission, expenses, family composition or rent; - (v) Has a pattern of disturbance of neighbors, destruction of property, or living or housekeeping habits at prior residences which may adversely affect the health, safety, or welfare of other tenants; or - (vi) Has engaged in or threatened violent or abusive behavior toward PHA or property management personnel. - (A) Abusive or violent behavior towards PHA personnel includes verbal as well as physical abuse or violence.
+Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior. - (B) Threatening refers to oral or written threats or physical gestures that communicate intent to abuse or commit violence. - (e) SAHA will consider the existence of mitigating factors such as loss of employment or other financial difficulties, before denying admission to an applicant based on the failure to meet prior financial obligations. - (f) In making its decision to deny assistance, SAHA will consider the factors discussed in Section 3.3.F.
 Upon consideration of such factors, SAHA may, on a case-by-case basis, decide not to deny assistance.